a-b-street/abstreet/docs/articles/map/article.md

   - Between each pair of adjacent bus stops, run pathfinding to verify there's actually a path for the bus to follow.
 If any are disconnected, remove the bus route
+  - Remove bus stops that have no routes serving them.
 - `pathfind/walking.rs`: Precompute the CH for pedestrians who will use buses
   - Nodes in the graph are sidewalks and every bus stop
   - There's an edge with weight 0 between a bus stop and its sidewalk